TimGrt/Ansible-Best-Practices/docs/development/extending.md

             └── roles
 ```

-!!! tip
-    Only underscores (`_`) are allowed for filenames inside collections!
-    Naming the file `cc-filter-plugins.py` will result in an error!

 Now, the filter can be used:

 ```yaml
 sorted_ip_list: "{{ ip_list | computacenter.utils.sort_ip }}"
 ```

-!!! tip
-    The usage of the FQCN for your Plugin is mandatory!

 ### Dynamic inventory plugins

 Ansible can pull informations from different sources, like ServiceNow, Cisco etc. If your source is not covered with the integrated inventory plugins, you can create your own.

-For more informations take a look at [Ansible docs - Developing inventory plugin](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html)
+For more informations take a look at [Ansible docs - Developing inventory plugin](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html){:target="_blank"}.

 **Key things to note:**

-- The DOCUMENTATION section is required and used by the plugin.
+* The DOCUMENTATION section is required and used by the plugin.
 Note how the options here reflect exactly the options we specified in the csv_inventory.yaml file in the previous step.
-- The NAME should exactly match the name of the plugin everywhere else.
+* The NAME should exactly match the name of the plugin everywhere else.
-- For details on the imports and base classes/helpers.
+* For details on the imports and base classes/helpers.

 Documentaion -> Declare option that are needed in the plugin.
 Examples -> Example with parameter for a inventory file to run the script.